Where to dive with ‘Big Stuff’

 The best places to see schooling reef sharks and Galapagos whaler sharks are Lord Howe Island, the northern Great Barrier Reef, French Polynesia (especially during the grouper aggregation between June and August) and, of course, Galapagos, with increased shark activity from December to May.

-There are not many places with easy access to diving or snorkelling with the giant pelagics of the ocean, however more and more opportunities to snorkel with whales are emerging.
+There are not many places with easy access to diving or snorkelling with the giant mammals of the ocean, however more and more opportunities to snorkel with whales are emerging.

-In Australia, you can swim with minke whales in the far north Great Barrier Reef between June and August, and humpback whales in Coffs Harbour, Hervey Bay and the Ningaloo Reef.
+In Australia, you can swim with minke whales in the far north Great Barrier Reef between June and August with Mike Ball Dive Expeditions and Spirit of Freedom, and humpback whales in Coffs Harbour, Hervey Bay and the Ningaloo Reef.

 The Banda Sea in Indonesia, accessible by liveaboard on crossover Komodo to Raja Ampat tours in September and October, is a great spot for encounters with several species of whales, including humpback, pilot and blue whales.